Interstellar comet 3I/ATLAS will fly by Earth Friday. Here are the latest images

 Comet 3I/ATLAS won’t be visible to the naked eye and the optimal viewing window, which opened in November, has passed.
 Those hoping to glimpse it will need an 8-inch (20-centimeter) telescope or larger, according to EarthSky.

 The Virtual Telescope Project will share a livestream of the comet at 4:00 a.m.
-UTC on Friday, or 11 p.m.
-ET Thursday.
-In the event of cloudy weather, the webcast will be delayed 24 hours, said Gianluca Masi, astronomer and astrophysicist at the Bellatrix Astronomical Observatory in Italy and founder and scientific director of the Virtual Telescope Project.
+UTC on Saturday, or 11 p.m.
+ET Friday, after cloudy weather prevented a Thursday night streaming opportunity, said Gianluca Masi, astronomer and astrophysicist at the Bellatrix Astronomical Observatory in Italy and founder and scientific director of the Virtual Telescope Project.

 The comet is expected to remain visible to telescopes and space missions for a few more months before exiting our solar system, according to NASA.